-Our machine translation technology is based on our own language analysis.
+Our machine translation technology is based on open source machine translation technologies.
 We continuously develop our machine translation tools for different languages.

 We can also create customer-specific machine translation tools that are customised for the customer’s own text content.
 The customised machine translation tool is trained using the customer’s own materials, which enables producing even better quality cost-effectively.